Heathwick: Present alternatives

 All options require going through immigration, baggage delivery, a customs channel, and later to check-in and security check pre-flight, which adds to these times.
 Hand-luggage-only passengers bypass baggage delivery.
 Passengers should seek to purchase at their first-leg airport an auto-checked, fully issued ticket/e-ticket boarding pass to bypass the first stage of connection flight check-in(s).

-Future connections

-The forthcoming Luton DART (Direct Air-Rail Transit) will link Luton Airport directly to Luton Airport Parkway railway station.